hakhalil/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Research Fellow and Contract Instructor
+role: Adjunct Research Professor and Lecturer

 # Organizations/Affiliations to show in About widget
 organizations: